-For the hazards / events identified, the elements of the development on the site that are at risk are the existing dwelling and proposed alterations and additions, and associated site development comprising services, utilities, and retaining walls.

-Table A provides our preliminary risk assessment for the site with respect to risk to property, and Table B provides our preliminary risk assessment for the site with respect to risk to life.
-These are presented for the current site conditions, before any mitigation works are carried out.
+For the hazards / events identified, the elements of a future development on the Site that are at risk are the proposed tennis court and pavilion/gazebo and adjacent driveway.
+Table A provides our preliminary risk assessment for the Site with respect to risk to property, and Table B provides our preliminary risk assessment for the Site with respect to risk to life.